GTA 6 Wildlife & Animals: From Alligators to Flamingos, Leonida Is Teeming With Life

 - Various bird species

-Beyond their visual presence, animals could influence gameplay in multiple ways:
+Beyond their visual presence, animals could shape gameplay in several ways:

-- Environmental hazards — Alligators and sharks as deadly obstacles in certain zones
+- Environmental hazards: alligators and sharks as deadly obstacles in specific zones

-- Wildlife-related missions — Animal rescue for an NGO, or conversely, poaching for shady clients
+- Wildlife-related missions: animal rescue for an NGO, or poaching for less reputable clients

-- Pets — Rumors of an adoptable dog, following in Chop’s footsteps from GTA V
+- Pets: rumors of an adoptable dog, following Chop’s role in GTA V

-- Emergent interactions — An alligator attacking an NPC by the water’s edge, a shark going after a jet-skier
+- Emergent interactions: an alligator taking down an NPC at the water’s edge, a shark targeting a jet-skier

 What’s Confirmed